How to Create a Paid Discord Server

 Deliver immediately

-How much does it cost to create a paid Discord server?
+How much does it cost to set up?

 Do I need a website?